 Morkel, 35, is a current player for the Indian Premier League and former veteran of South Africa’s national team in the International Cricket Council.

 This is not the first time pieces of debris have been discovered off the coast of Africa.
-In July 2015, independent MH370 investigator Blaine Gibson discovered a wing section known as a “flaperon” which would later match paint colour and maintenance records from MH370.
+In July 2015, an independent investigator discovered a wing section known as a “flaperon” which would later match paint colour and maintenance records from MH370.
 It became the first piece of debris linked to MH370 since the flight went missing on March 8, 2014, just over a year before the discovery.

-Most pieces of suspected debris have been found on the east coast of Africa in far-reaching places like Madagascar and Mozambique by independent investigators like Gibson and others.
+Most pieces of suspected debris have been found on the east coast of Africa in far-reaching places like Madagascar and Mozambique by independent investigators and others.
 It even triggered next-of-kin family members to take an eight-day, self-funded trip to Madagascar in December to search for debris and raise awareness.

 MH370Latest recently interviewed Professor of Oceanography Charitha Pattiaratchi who predicted the discovery one year earlier through his detailed drift models.
 They showed where likely debris might be discovered, based on satellite data which says the flight ended along the infamous Seventh Arc.